lapinek/java-rcs-developer/README.developing-scripted-connectors.Part 2.md

 [Back to Contents](#heading--contents)

 A [test script](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-test.html) implements the [test operation](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/operations/operation-test.html).
-In scripted Groovy connectors, the test operation always validates the connector configuration first; if a test script reference has been found in the configuration, the script is executed.
+In scripted Groovy connectors, the test operation always validates the connector configuration first; if a test script reference has been found in the configuration, the script is executed as well.

 The test operation is called by IDM at the time a connection is registered, and an admin UI can call it at different times in the connection life cycle.
+As described in the [External system status](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/systems-over-rest.html) doc, you can also initiate the test operation via IDM's APIs.

 This means that you have an option to use a test script for any connection validation that your particular use case requires.
 One common application is checking the data source availability.